nahuhh/Nodo/README.md

 - Full featured including convenience with multiple Light Wallets;
 - Improve your personal security while contributing to the network;
 - Designed for 24/7 operation and 5+ years of blockchain growth;
-- 1 year warranty on manufacturing defects.
+- 2 year warranty on manufacturing defects;
+- 5 year warranty on SSD.

 [MoneroNodo.com](https://moneronodo.com/)